disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 ### First Time User Experience
 #### As a first-time user exploring the website, I want a clear and straightforward understanding of what the website offers, so I can decide quickly whether it matches my interest in fun, casual gameplay.
-- 	The landing page includes a concise headline (e.g., "Play Rock-Paper-Scissors — Instantly, Visually, and for Fun") that clearly explains the site's purpose.
+- 	The landing page includes a concise headline (e.g., "Choose your weapon and beat the Machine.") that clearly explains the site's purpose.
 - A short subheading or paragraph summarises the game (e.g., "Challenge the AI in this animated, responsive version of the classic game.
 No login needed.").
 - Prominent call-to-action (e.g., “Start Game” or “Flip to Play”) is visible without scrolling.
 - Flipcard animation or welcome message provides context before transitioning to gameplay.